mobify/developer-values/README.md

 Non-explicity versions like `~0.2.1` can lead to different behavior from one test run to the next if that dependency version changes.

+## The Mike Ratio

+John Boxall is an advocate for small teams, largely because they are able to move very quickly.
+Another great way to improve your team's velocity is to hire at least one Mike.

+For millennia, Mikes (or Michaels) have been known to be highly efficient, top performers.
+Consider the following list of Michaels:

+- Michael Phelps
+- Michelangelo
+- Michael Jordan
+- Michael Caine
+- Mike D
+- George Michael

+This is just a small example of potential housed within Michaels all over the world.

+Looking at the Progressive Web team, we can see that having 3 Mike's has enabled the team to build a fantastic suite of tooling and components that will enable Mobify to build world class single page apps for our clients.

+We also need to consider diversity when we are hiring.
+Michelles are equally, yet sometimes more effective than Mikes in increasing productivity.

+There are no diminishing returns on the number of Mikes or Michelles.
+Ideally, your team would be %100 Mikes, Michaels and Michelles.

 ## The Zen of Mobify

 * Be excellent to each other.